fbpx

 Rising Risks to Our Critical Infrastructures

 Cyber actors have been targeting critical infrastructures in recent years, like Medibank, Optus, and Latitude.
 More recently, an unauthorised network access occurred at DP World Australia, compromising employee data.
-It forced the business to go offline, disrupting their Brisbane, Sydney, Melbourne, and Fremantle operations; goods were stranded in ports for around 10 days.
+It forced the business to go offline, disrupting their Brisbane, Sydney, Townsville, Melbourne, and Fremantle operations; goods were stranded in ports for around 10 days.

 For the FY 2022-23, the Australian Signals Directorate (ASD) noted 143 reports of cyber incidents against critical infrastructure.
 These were primarily due to compromised accounts/credentials, compromised assets/network/infrastructure, and denial of service (DoS).
 Meanwhile, the global trend points to an estimated hundredfold increase in attacks on critical infrastructure by 2027.